Here is your translated text in American English:

 Effective time tracking is essential to ensure the profitability and success of your projects.
 Here are some strategies and tools that can help:

-- Use time tracking tools: adopt specialized tools that enable your teams to track their working time accurately and in real time.
+- Use time tracking tools: adopt specialized tools that allow your teams to track their working time accurately and in real time.

 - Integration with other tools: make sure your time tracking tool can be integrated with other tools you use, such as project management systems and invoicing software.